bgorai005/deeplearning_assignment1/README.md

-# deeplearning_assignment1
+# Deeplearning_assignment1
-First assignment of deep learning
+The goal of this assignment to implement a feed dorward neural network